List of Saab JAS 39 Gripen potential operators and failed bids: Indonesia

 In July 2016, Saab Indonesia confirmed having submitted a proposal earlier in the year in response to an Indonesian Air Force requirement.
 The proposal included the initial acquisition of 16 Gripen C/D for US$1.5 billion, to replace Northrop F-5E Tiger II in service with the Indonesian Air Force since the 1980s.
 Saab have expressed the intention for the bid to "100%" comply with Indonesia's Defence Industry Law 2012 (or, Law Number 16), which requires foreign contractors to work with local industry, collaborating on production and sharing technology.
 They also indicated that the bid could replace the C/D versions with the E-version, if Indonesia were willing to accept longer delivery times.
 Competing aircraft for the requirement include the F-16V, Su-35, Dassault Rafale and Eurofighter Typhoon.
-As of 2023, the Indonesian Air Force has purchased 42 Rafales and 12 Mirage 2000s from Qatar.
+As of 2023, the Indonesian Air Force has purchased 42 Rafales.

 Netherlands

 In July 2008, the Netherlands announced it would evaluate Gripen NG together with four other competitors; in response, Saab offered 85 aircraft to the Royal Netherlands Air Force in August 2008.
 On 18 December 2008, it was reported that the Netherlands had evaluated the F-35 as having a better performance-price relation than the Gripen NG.
 On 13 January 2009, NRC Handelsblad claimed that, according to Swedish sources, Saab had offered to deliver 85 Gripens for €4.8 billion to the Dutch Air Force, about 1 billion euro cheaper than budgeted for the F-35.